EragonJ/Kaku/README.md

 Kaku is an online music player which supports many differnt platform Like YouTube, Vimeo ... etc. With Kaku, you can easily listen to all kinds of music with just few simple clicks and don't need to leave this desktop application.

-# Nice works !

-Hi all, if you think this open source project does help you, please do support me if you can.
-With your help, I'll keep updating this project and adding more features as my dedicated side project :) :beers: :beers:

-My bitcoin wallet : **1KtpFtaLW52tCe2VhWxCMHmRt8Mrxqj4WB**

 # NEED TRANSLATORS !

 If you are keen to help Kaku, you can first try to help translating it with your native language !
 For more details, please check [this post](https://github.com/EragonJ/Kaku/issues/377) !
 Can't wait to see you in our community :)

+# Support

+Hi all, if you think this open source project does help you, please do support me if you can.
+With your help, I'll keep updating this project and adding more features as my dedicated side project :) :beers: :beers:

+My bitcoin wallet : **1KtpFtaLW52tCe2VhWxCMHmRt8Mrxqj4WB**

 # Download Links